nmai/hapi-method-routes/README.md

 # hapi-method-routes
-a hapi plugin that exposes server methods via routes
+A hapi plugin that exposes server methods via routes.

+Please note: For obvious reasons, this module is not published on NPM.
+This should probably never be used on a production server unless client requests are heavily filtered (and at that point you might as well write a proper REST API).

 ## Available options:
 * `endpoint`: must include trailing slash, i.e. '/methods/'

 ## Demo:
+If you would like to just run the standalone example server, enter your `hapi-method-routes` root directory and run the following:
 `npm install`
 `node example/server.js`